Phase transition in random tensors with multiple independent spikes: Structure of the Regime

 \section{Structure of the Regime $\RR$}

 In this section, we establish the proof of Proposition \ref{prop1}.
-It is based on a subtle control of the Parisi formula.
-While a similar argument has appeared in \cite{Chen17} for the case that there is only a single spike sampled from the Rademacher prior, our argument here works for more general priors.
-Section \ref{sec5.1} introduces the class of Parisi functionals for the scalar-valued spin glass and states and proves the Parisi formula for the limiting free energy.
-Section \ref{sec5.2} presents two technical lemmas necessary for the proof of Proposition \ref{prop1}.
-The first gives monotonicity in $b$ of the auxiliary function $\Gamma_b(v)$, and the second establishes a result about the infimum over a subset of the set of all Parisi functionals.
-Finally, Section \ref{sec5.3} proves Proposition \ref{prop1}.
+It is based on a subtle control of the Parisi formula for the free energy.
+While a similar argument has appeared in \cite{Chen17} for the case that there is only one spike and it is sampled from the Rademacher prior, our argument here works for more general priors.